 This blog post is part of our 30 Ways We Homeschool Blog Party.
 You will also enjoy reading:

 4 – Year-round homeschooling or traditional calendar homeschooling?

 We pretty much homeschool year round, taking 7 weeks during the hottest part of our summers to do a science concentration.
 It started out as a test run before our first ‘real year’ of homeschooling and it stuck.
 We get two weeks off for both Christmas and Thanksgiving, a week in February when winter is dreariest, and another break in April for spring.
 We love the freedom of having extra days to take during the winter when we are feeling less motivated.

 Having summer school is one of the most fun parts of our year.
 We forgo the classroom, heading outside to explore science and nature.
 One summer we schooled the entire 7 weeks on a blanket beside our meadow so we could observe dragonflies, butterflies, and birds while we learned about them.

 I have never had a desire not to homeschool during summer.
 For my littles, it is a time when the learning is a little less structured and they are even freer to follow rabbit trails.
 Our homeschool would not be the same without it.

-5 – Tell us about your homeschooling routine.
+5 – Tell us about your Eclectic homeschool routine.

 Because we basically only do science during summer, it ends up being a long class–at least a couple of hours.
 We read, discuss, explore, do an experiment and/or project, and journal about what we’ve learned.
 (My boys haven’t figured out yet that this means they aren’t Only doing science, and my hope is they never will!)